How to Grow Balloon Flower Plants

 About Growing Balloon Flower in Your Home Garden

 You’re gonna just love growing Balloon Flowers, especially if you have kids.
 As the name implies, the immature flower buds puff up and resemble hot air balloons.
 Squeeze the flower buds, and they pop!
 You and the kids may find it irresistible to pop the buds.
 But, save a few, as the flowers are attractive, too.
-Established perennial Balloon Flower plants will grow for years and require little attention.
+Established perennial Balloon Flower plants grow for years and require little attention.

 Balloon Flowers are great as cut flowers.
 But, the stem contains a milky sap.
 After cutting, seal the cut end of the stem with a lit match or candle.